United States national quidditch team

-The United States national quidditch team is the official quidditch team of the United States.
-The team is regulated by US Quidditch and is a national member of the International Quidditch Association.
-The team has won the most IQA World Cup titles, winning the 2012, 2014, and 2018 titles.
-The USNT only competes in events once every two years; at the IQA World Cup, as it is geographically ineligible for the only other current international Quidditch event; the IQA European Games.
+The United States national quadball team, previously known as US Quidditch, is the official quadball team of the United States.
+The team is regulated by US Quadball and is a national member of the International Quadball Association.
+The team has won the most IQA World Cup titles, winning the 2012, 2014, 2018, and 2023 titles.
+The USNT only competes in events once every two years; at the IQA World Cup, as it is geographically ineligible for the only other current international quadball event; the IQA European Games.

 History

 The United States national team was formed in time for the 2012 Summer Games - the first Quidditch event to be contested by national teams.
 The event was held in the United Kingdom to coincide with the Torch Relay for the 2012 Olympic Games.
 The United States, who had invented the sport in 2005 at Middlebury College and who had been refining it for years before any other nation had taken it up, were heavy favorites.
 The tournament was contested between only five countries; the United States, United Kingdom, Canada, Australia and France of which only four had fully established Quidditch programs by that point: the United Kingdom had only a handful of teams and their squad was drawn from whichever players were available to attend.
 The tournament format consisted of a round robin of all five teams, after which the 5th placed team would be eliminated and the rest would contest the bracket.
-The United States went undefeated in the Round Robin, comfortably defeating every team and only being actively challenged on the scoreboard by France - who held them to two goals out of SWIM range before the USA caught the snitch to win 90*-10.
-In bracket play the US beat Australia before defeating France again, this time by a very comfortable margin of 160*-0 to win gold.
-Team USA also played a further exhibition match against hosts Team UK to coincide with the torch relay, which the US won 200*-60.
+The United States went undefeated in the Round Robin, comfortably defeating every team and only being actively challenged on the scoreboard by France - who held them to two goals out of SWIM range before the USA caught the snitch to win 90–10.
+In bracket play the US beat Australia before defeating France again, this time by a very comfortable margin of 160–0 to win gold.
+Team USA also played a further exhibition match against hosts Team UK to coincide with the torch relay, which the US won 200–60.

 The USA would defend their title in the second iteration of what is now the IQA World Cup; the 2014 IQA Global Games in Burnaby, Canada.
 The tournament had expanded to 7 teams from the original five, with Belgium and Mexico being added.
 Italy had planned to attend but were forced to drop out due to travel costs.
 The tournament format consisted of a round robin, followed by an immediate series of finals - removing the bracket from the previous tournament.
 The United States continued their comfortable winning streak, winning 5 of their round robin matches outright and benefitting from the voluntary forfeiture of the small and injury-laden Belgian team late into the day.
 This qualified the United States for the final, alongside second-placed Australia.
-The final was a whitewash, with the USA once again running out the comfortable victors in a shutout 230*-0 victory.
+The final was a whitewash, with the USA once again running out the comfortable victors in a shutout 230–0 victory.